 Hoarding Cleanup Services in Chicago

 Have you suffered hoarding property damage from one of your tenants?
-We offer hoarder property restoration and cleanup services for landlords in Chicago.
+We offer hoarder property restoration and cleanup services for landlords in the Chicago area.
 We can deodorize and sanitize the property before you show it to other tenants.
 Call us at 773-346-6767 to discuss our services.